 This all takes place in an area of the brain we call the reward center, it’s the same place that regulates and reinforces natural rewards that are vital to our existence, such as food or sex.
 That is why the addicted brain can pursue alcohol and other drugs as if they are needed for mere survival, and why people with addiction can place that pursuit irrationally above almost all other priorities.

-Our program alleviates opiate, alcohol and other chemical cravings, without the withdrawal.
+Our program assists in alleviating opiate, alcohol and other chemical cravings, without minimal withdrawal symptoms.
 Through the use of Nicotinamide Adenine Dinucleotide, or NAD+, we infuse a simple metabolic coenzyme of a B Vitamin.
 With NAD+ therapy, Dopamine neurons all throughout the brain appear to be restored and revitalized.
 By the end of the infusion patients are no longer in withdrawal and report extremely reduced cravings or desire to use.